isaldarriaga/advanced-react/README.md

 ![img.png](public/Readme/cheap-timer.png)

   - Useful for counting down the time to a future date
-  - Direct access to DOM
+  - Direct access to the DOM
     - no state change during animation frames
     - effectively skips having a virtual DOM/diffing for the digits elements
     - no re-renders caused